turbonomic/tbutil/docs/SUBCOMMANDS.md

 1. Using the `-j` option on the command line instead of `-s`.
 2. Write a script to dump the `tree` object using the `printJson` JS function.
 The simplest form of such a script just needs to contain the single line: `printJson(tree)`.

-When filter script finishes, it can use the JS `return` statement to indicate how the tool should exit.
+When formatter script finishes, it can use the JS `return` statement to indicate how the tool should exit.
 The actions taken depend on the data type returned, as follows..

 | Type | Action |
 | ---- | ------ |
 | integer | exit with the specified system exit code.
 By convention: 0 means "ok", 1 means "warning" and 2 means "error".
 Other codes between 0 and 255 can be used. |
 | string | the sting is printed to the standard output and the program exits with status 0. |
 | object | the object is dumped in JSON format and the program exits with status 0. |

 ## Filter scripts